- Our Program

 Adolescents struggling with a variety of mental health diagnoses, behavioral problems, developmental issues, learning disabilities, substance abuse/dependence, school problems and relational difficulties find effective healing at Second Nature.
-The highly experienced admissions team at Second Nature is able to match your child’s unique circumstance to one of our many niche groups and therapists specializing in a specific population.
+The highly experienced admissions team at Second Nature is able to match your child’s unique circumstance to one of our many niche teen wilderness therapy groups and therapists specializing in a specific population.

 Second Nature's student population includes, but is not limited to, the following profiles, diagnoses and conditions:

 Second Nature addresses underlying symptoms and chronic behaviors associated with mood disorders such as withdrawal from others, avoidance of positive activities and expectations, difficulty going to school, social and general anxiety, sleeping too much or too little, mood swings, suicidal ideation, and other troubled youth issues that do not resolve within a few weeks or months in the home environment.
-The wilderness therapy programs provide effective treatment for depression and anxiety, with normal sleep hours, daily exercise, and healthy food.
+Our teen wilderness therapy programs provide effective treatment for depression and anxiety, with normal sleep hours, daily exercise, and healthy food.
 The clinical treatment provides individual work on underlying issues, assertive communication, and frequent expression of feelings.
 Most students with depression and anxiety respond within two or three weeks; depressive symptoms lift and students begin to smile and laugh and regain the light in their eyes they had when they were young.
 When necessary, if a student does not respond to this programming within 2 or 3 weeks, Second Nature facilitates assessment and medical supervision of psychotropic medication.